astropy/astropy/docs/development/building_packaging.rst

     version has been updated in setup.py.
 Enter 'Y' when asked to commit these changes.

  7. You will then be shown the command that will be run to tag the release.
     Enter 'Y' to confirm and run the command.

  8. When asked "Check out the tag (for tweaks or pypi/distutils server upload)" enter 'N': We will be uploading the source to GitHub instead of PyPI, so for now registering on PyPI and uploading the source will be performed manually.

  9. You will be asked to enter a new development version.
 Normally the next logical version will be selected--press enter to accept the default, or enter a specific version string.
 Do not add ".dev" to the version, as this will be appended automatically (ignore the message that says ".dev0 will be appended"--it will actually be ".dev" without the 0).
+For example, if the just-released version was "0.1" the default next version will be "0.2".
+If we want the next version to be, say "1.0" then that must be entered manually.

  10. You will be shown a diff of CHANGES.rst showing that a new section has been added for the new development version, and showing that the version